darecoder-git/Notebook/README.md

 Future work in this area could include exploring other machine learning algorithms and feature extraction techniques, as well as incorporating additional data sources such as the weight and composition of the trash to improve the system's accuracy.

-In conclusion, the project presented in this paper shows the potential of using computer vision and machine learning to automate the process of sorting trash based on its recyclability status.
+In conclusion, the project shows the potential of using computer vision and machine learning to automate the process of sorting trash based on its recyclability status.
 The system is able to achieve a high level of accuracy, and has the potential to improve waste management and reduce the amount of garbage that ends up in landfills.